JuliaLang/julia/README.md

 You can also set `MARCH=native` for a maximum-performance build customized for the current machine CPU.

-#### Ubuntu

-The [julia-deps PPA](https://launchpad.net/~staticfloat/+archive/julia-deps/) contains updated packages for Julia dependencies if you want to use system libraries instead of having them downloaded and built during the build process.
-See [System Provided Libraries](#system-provided-libraries).

-#### RHEL/CentOS 6

-On RHEL/CentOS 6 systems, the default compiler (`gcc` 4.4) is too old to build Julia.

-Install or contact your systems administrator to install a more recent version of `gcc`.
-The [Scientific Linux Developer Toolset](http://linux.web.cern.ch/linux/devtoolset/) works well.

 #### Linux Build Troubleshooting

  Problem              | Possible Solution